Judge rejects GOP effort to throw out 127,000 Houston votes

 Hanen said those who oppose drive-thru centers — who were represented by former Harris County GOP Chairman Jared Woodfill— had no standing to bring a lawsuit.
 He added that people had already voted and that conservative activists had months to bring a challenge sooner.

+“I would not vote in a drive-thru just out of my concern as to whether that’s legal or not,” Hanen said.

-Woodfill said he would immediately appeal the decision, accusing Harris County officials of using their office to help Democrats win Tuesday.
+Woodfill filed a notice of appeal Monday evening to the 5th U.S. Circuit Court of Appeals.
+After Hanen's ruling, he accused Harris County officials of using their office to help Democrats win Tuesday.

 “If Harris County goes against Trump in large enough numbers, then we could lose Texas.
 And if Trump loses Texas then we lose the national election,” Woodfill said after the ruling.
 “As far as I’m concerned this is ground zero.”